tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 Then, add another C or C++ source file to your project.
 Currently, its path must be `src/scanner.c` or `src/scanner.cc` for the CLI to recognize it.
 Be sure to add this file to the `sources` section of your `binding.gyp` file so that it will be included when your project is compiled by Node.js.

 In this new source file, define an [`enum`][enum] type containing the names of all of your external tokens.
-The ordering of this enum must match the order in your grammar's `externals` array.
+The ordering of this enum must match the order in your grammar's `externals` array; the actual names do not matter.

 ```c
 #include <tree_sitter/parser.h>